jwplayer/ott-web-app/docs/features/user-watchlists.md

 - On the homepage, a 'favorite' shelf appears, allowing the user to watch a media item
 - The user menu shows a link to the list of favorites, including a 'clear' button

+## Because you watched watchlist

+This watchlist contains movies a user may like to watch in the future.
+It has the following behavior:

+- On the homepage, a 'Because you watched' shelf appears, allowing the user to watch a media item
+- Media items in the shelf are retrieved via a recommendations playlist based on the last watched video.
+- Last watched video should be watched more than 95% and not be older than 60 days.

 ## Continue watchlist

 This watchlist contains movies a user has not entirely watched.
 It has the following behavior: